anthonycorletti/astrobase-cli/README.md

 }
 ```

 It takes some time for the cluster to create – so give it five minutes or so.
 You can check the status of the cluster via the astrobase-api.
 This command will only work properly if you have one cluster in your project.
-Best to do this in a test project so you dont heck up things.
+Best to do this in a test project so you don't heck up things.

 ```sh
 $ curl -s -X GET "http://:8787/gke?project_id=my-project-id&location=us-central1-c" | jq '.clusters[0].status'